What is Autism?

 - Difficulties in social interaction

-While some ASD children may be characterised as having an intellectual disability, some—often characterised as “high-functioning”—excel in music, math, and art.
+While some ASD children may be characterised as having an intellectual disability, some – often characterised as “high-functioning”- excel in music, maths and art.
 Symptoms may also improve as they get older.
-However, other ASD children are unable to speak and may engage in self-harming behaviours.
+Other ASD children, however, are unable to speak and may engage in self-harming behaviours.

 What Causes Autism?

-The most obvious signs of autism surface between ages 2 and 3, so groups like the Organization for Autism Research have been funding research efforts to help detect autism at earlier ages—as early diagnoses may improve the effect of treatment options.
+The most obvious signs of autism surface between ages 2 and 3, so groups like the Organization for Autism Research have been funding research efforts to help detect autism at earlier ages.
+Early diagnoses may improve the effect of treatment options.

 Other risk factors may include:

 - Age of a parent (or parents) at time of conception

 - Difficulties during pregnancy or birth—for example, oxygen deprivation to a baby’s brain

 Independently, none of these factors causes autism.
 But in conjunction with genetic factors, the risk increases.
 There is encouraging evidence that a woman may decrease the chances of autism in her child if she follows a diet that includes folic-rich foods and prenatal vitamins before and after conception.

 The short answer is yes, we have seen quite a number of Autistic children respond very well to a pure CBD oil treatment plan.
 Ultimately, you will need to try it and see if it improves your child’s behaviour.
 If you would like to know more about how Cannabis oil can help with Autism today, please do not hesitate to send us an email.